DynamicBiosystems/DynamicSD/README.md

  --cellbin \
  --cores 32
 ```
-Note that the probe-set file is located in the db subdirectory under the software's installation directory.
+Note: The probe-set file resides in the db subdirectory of the software installation directory, while the whitelist-fastq file is provided by the company.
 ## Usage
 ---